fluxcd/source-controller/docs/api/source.md

 </em>
 </td>
 <td>
-<p>The name or path the Helm chart is available at in the SourceRef.</p>
+<p>Chart is the name or path the Helm chart is available at in the
+SourceRef.</p>
 </td>
 </tr>
 <tr>